 The manufacturer recommends tapering off the regular use of Demerol as the first step in quitting.
 Start quitting if any of the following symptoms present:

 - Tremors or shivering

 The above is a check list for the classic symptoms of opioid withdrawal.
 The withdrawal itself is a symptom of Demerol addiction.
 Also, most doctors will include it in the criteria when checking for addiction.
 When more than one of the following are present, it may indicate an opioid use disorder.

-What are the Signs That Doctors Look for Opioid use Disorder?
+Signs For Doctors To Look for Opioid use Disorder

 The Diagnostic and Statistical Manual provides insights into the conditions tested for when checking when Demerol addiction signs and symptoms are present.

 There is a notable change in definitions and treatments from DSM-IV to DSM-5.
 It is that the previously clear-cut distinction between Opioid Dependency and Opioid Abuse is now less apparent.
 In addition, experts now base the difference between the two on the number of criteria that the patient meets.

 DSM-IV Diagnostic Codes (ICD-9-CM) DSM-5 Diagnostic Codes (ICD-10-CM) Substance Use Disorder

 The DSM-5 codes under F11.1-F11.99 refer to the following opioid use disorders: